Short answer: You can use HSA funds tax-free to pay for IRS-qualified medical expenses for yourself, your spouse, and your tax dependents.

 Who can open a Health Savings Account (HSA)?

-To open an HSA, you must have an HSA-qualified health plan, no disqualifying coverage, not be on Medicare, and not be claimed as someone else’s tax dependent.
+Short answer: To open and contribute to an HSA, you must be enrolled in an HSA-qualified high-deductible health plan, have no disqualifying coverage, not be enrolled in Medicare, and not be claimed as someone else’s tax dependent.

 What is a Health Savings Account (HSA)?